magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/acsd-45169-visual-merchandiser-does-not-display-the-correct-stock-and-price-for-configurable-product.md

 <ins>Steps to reproduce</ins>:

 1. Create a simple product.
-1. Create any scheduled update for the simple product.
-We just need to have different row and entity ids.
+1. Create any scheduled update for the simple product (You just need to have different row and entity ids).
 1. Create a configurable product.
 1. Assign the configurable product to a category.
-1. Open the category and observe the configurable product under the visual merchandiser section.
+1. Open the category and observe the configurable product under the Visual Merchandiser section.

 <ins>Expected results</ins>:

-The price and stock displays as zero.
+Visual Merchandiser displays the correct stock and price.
+The stock and price should not be zero.

 <ins>Actual results</ins>:

-The price and stock should not be zero.
+The stock and price displayed in the Visual Merchandiser is zero.

 ## Apply the patch